Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 What are Docker Secrets (Swarm secrets)?

-Docker secrets are a Swarm feature used to manage sensitive data securely (passwords, API keys, TLS keys, etc.).
+Docker secrets are a Swarm feature for managing sensitive data securely: passwords, API keys, TLS keys, and so on.

 When you run Swarm services, secrets are: